-Yes.
-If you were admitted as a refugee, you are required by law to apply for a green card (permanent residence) in the United States one year after being admitted as a refugee if you:
+If you were admitted as a refugee, you are required by law to apply for a green card in the U.S. one year after being admitted as a refugee.
+A green card grants you lawful permanent resident status in the U.S. You may be eligible for a green card as a refugee if you:

-- Have not had your refugee admission terminated; and
+- have not had your refugee admission terminated;

-- Have not already acquired permanent resident (green card) status.1
+- have not already acquired permanent resident status; and

 In order to file for adjustment of status to become a legal permanent resident, there are many forms that you need to file.
-Go to the USCIS website here and scroll down to the section called “Supporting Evidence For Form I-485” to read the long list of documents that must be filed.
-As in any other immigration proceeding, it is always recommended to speak with a lawyer who can help you to file the correct documents.
-To find a lawyer, please go to the Finding a Lawyer page and select your state or our National Organizations - International/ Immigration page.
+Go to the USCIS website to find the forms that must be filed.
+As with any other immigration proceeding, it is always recommended to speak with a lawyer who can help you to file the correct documents.
+To find a lawyer, please go to the Finding a Lawyer page and select your state or our National Organizations - Immigration page.